dotnet/linker/docs/error-codes.md

 steps should avoid using this range not to collide with existing or future error and warning codes.

+For versioned warnings, the warning version is indicated in parentheses following the error code.
+For example:

+#### `ILXXXX` (version): Message
+- Description of the error code including more details.

 ## Error Codes

 #### `IL1001`: Failed to process 'XML document location'.
 Feature 'feature' does not specify a "featurevalue" attribute